-CyberLink PowerDVD for TOSHIBA
+for TOSHIBA

-This software is provided for playback of DVD Video.
+CyberLink PowerDVD This software is provided for playback of DVD Video.
 To access this utility, click CyberLink PowerDVD for TOSHIBA in the Apps view.
 For details on how to use CyberLink PowerDVD for TOSHIBA, see the help file.

-TOSHIBA Setup Utility

-TOSHIBA Setup Utility is a BIOS setup utility that provides you a menu-based user interface so that you can easily view and change BIOS settings.

-TOSHIBA eco Utility

-This computer is equipped with "eco mode".
+TOSHIBA Blu-ray Disc Player This software is provided for playback of Blu-ray DiscTM.
+It has an on-screen interface and functions.
+To start this utility, click Desktop Assist -> Media & Entertainment -> TOSHIBA Blu-ray Disc Player on the desktop.
+For details on how to use TOSHIBA Blu-ray Disc Player, see the help file.
+TOSHIBA Setup Utility TOSHIBA Setup Utility is a BIOS setup utility that provides you a menu-based user interface so that you can easily view and change BIOS settings.
+TOSHIBA eco Utility This computer is equipped with "eco mode".
 This mode slightly lowers performance of some devices to reduce electric power consumption.
 You can realize measurable power savings by using it continuously.
 TOSHIBA eco Utility helps control the power consumption of your computer.
 Various information can help you understand your degree of contribution to the environment.
 Furthermore, this utility contains Peak shift function that can help reduce power usage during periods of peak demand by shifting some power consumption to periods when demand is lower.
 The utility also supports "eco charge mode".
 The battery will not be fully charged in this mode, thus extending the battery's life cycle.
 It is recommended using the computer with AC adapter connected as the battery operating time is comparatively short in this mode.
 Depending on the usage situation, the battery's life cycle might not be extended properly.
 To access this utility, click Desktop Assist -> Tools & Utilities -> eco Utility on the desktop.
 For details on TOSHIBA eco utility, see the help file.

-TOSHIBA Media Player by sMedio TrueLink+

-This software is a multimedia player which can be used to play back video, music and photo.

-TOSHIBA Media Player can play back contents on a local library/home network/OneDrive.
+TOSHIBA Media Player by sMedio This software is a multimedia player which can be used to play back video, music and photo.
+TrueLink+ TOSHIBA Media Player can play back contents on a local library/home network/OneDrive.
 To access it, click the Media Player icon on the Start screen.
 For details, please refer to the Online help.